cbrenton/gapyear/README.md

 - [x] Add FPS counter.
 - [x] Add basic Material class with phong variables.
 - [x] Add basic Light class and allow a single light in the scene.
-- [ ] Integrate basic obj file loader (parse-obj.js from webgl-hello).
-- [ ] Add obj file to scene graph.
-- [ ] Add some heirarchical model to scene graph.
 - [x] Add many objects to scene randomly.
-- [ ] Integrate key capture library (maybe keypress).
-- [ ] Add multiple cameras, with the ability to switch between them using keystrokes.
-- [ ] Animate some of the objects.

 ### G-buffer
 - [x] Render entire scene to FBO.